Cannabis in Denmark: Freetown Christiania

 Since its opening, Freetown Christiania has been famous for its open cannabis trade, taking place in the centrally located Pusher Street, although named Green Light District by the Christianian council.
 Although the hash trade is illegal, authorities were for many years reluctant to forcibly stop it.
 Proponents thought that concentrating the hash trade at one place would limit its dispersion in society, and that it could prevent users from switching to 'harder drugs'.
 Some wanted to legalize hash altogether.
 Opponents thought the ban should be enforced, in Christiania as elsewhere, and that there should be no differentiation between 'soft' and 'hard' drugs.
 It has also been claimed that the open cannabis trade was one of Copenhagen's major tourist attractions, while some said it scared other potential tourists away.
 Even though the police have attempted to stop the drug trade, the cannabis market has generally thrived in Christiania.
 Following a 2016 shooting, local residents removed the Pusher Street stalls, and it was estimated that the cannabis sale dropped by about 75%.
-As of 2021 cannabis is still openly sold in Freetown.
+In 2021 cannabis was able to return to openly being sold in Freetown.
+As of 6 April 2024, residents of Christiania started to remove the cobblestone from Pusher Street in an effort to renovate the street and remove hash sales from the region.
+This marks the end of a ~40 year period where individuals would openly sell hash on the street, mostly without worry.
+The residents there have also received a 14.3 million Kroner (1.3 million USD) grant from the government to help fund the street renovation.

+Legal semi-synthetic cannabinoids in Denmark

+Up until 3 May 2023, Hexahydrocannabinol (HHC) was legal in Denmark and was available for purchase in numerous kiosks as well as on various websites.
+The addition of HHC to the list of illegal substances was executed without a parliamentary majority after the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) released a report.
+This report highlighted that the production methods for HHC lacked proper control, leading to a potential contamination of the final product with byproducts.
+Prompted by this, the Danish Health Authority (Sundhedsstyrelsen) advised Sofie Løhde on the dangers posed by HHC, enabling Sofie Løhde to request the Danish Medicines Agency to include HHC in the list of banned substances.